learn-co-students/ds-test-2/README.md

 X_train , X_test, y_train, y_test = train_test_split(X, y,random_state=2019)
 ```

 ### 1. We'd like to add a bit of complexity to the model created in the example above, and we will do it by adding some polynomial terms.
-Write a Function to calculate train and test error for different polynomial degree (1-9).
+Write a Function to calculate train and test error for different polynomial degrees ranging from (1-10).

 This function should:
 * take `poly_degree` as a parameter that will be used to create all different possible polynomial degrees starting at 1 UP TO and including poly_degree
-* as you create the PolynomialFeatures object and fit linear regression models
+* create a PolynomialFeatures object for each degree and fit a linear regression model using the transformed data
 * calculate the root mean square error for each level of polynomial
 * return two lists that contain the `train_errors` and `test_errors`